404Wolf/stainless-technical-breifing-natug/document.typ

 === General Design

 The hardest part of the design of the program has been state management.
-The program is packaged as a `python` package, with a `launch()` function exported from a top level `natug/launcher.py` file.
-The program follows `oop` principals for managing program state and exposing functionality.
+NATuG is a `python` package that heavily follows `oop` principals for managing program state and exposing functionality.

 When you launch the program, `natug` creates a `natug.Runner`, which is an object that keeps track of many `natug.Manager`s.
 Each `Manager` has a `.current` state,